edgarbc/RL-navigation/README.md

 ## Assumptions and restrictions

+_Add some things here that reflect the literature_

 ## Methods
 We have an agent that has an _egocentric_ and an _allocentric_ reference frames that has to navigate in an environment.
 The egocentric reference frame that provides information in reference to its own body